maciek-prokopiuk/user-repositories/Readme.md

 docker run -p 8080:8080 user-repositories-service  -e APP_GITHUB_API_TOKEN='your_token'
 ```

-Note that the application only retrieves **public repositories** for the specified username (if the user exists).
+**Note** The application only retrieves **public repositories** for the specified username (if the user exists).
 The GitHub API returns private repositories for authenticated users via a different endpoint (`/user/repos`), not the one used in this service (`users/{username}/repos`).
 To access private repositories, a Bearer token would need to be included in the request header and forwarded to the GitHub API.
 In such a scenario, the `/repos/{username}` endpoint would not be appropriate.

 Example curl request:
 ```shell